codepr/codepr.github.io/_posts/2024-04-13-timeseries-adventures.md

 ### Main features

 - **Fixed size records:** to keep things simple each record is represented by just a timestamp with nanoseconds precision and a double
-- **In memory segments:** Data is stored in timeseries format, allowing efficient querying and retrieval based on timestamps, with the last slice of data in memory, composed by two segments (currently covering 15 minutes of data each)
+- **In memory segments:** Data is stored in time series format, allowing efficient querying and retrieval based on timestamp, with the last slice of data in memory, composed by two segments (currently covering 15 minutes of data each)
     - The last 15 minutes of data
-    - The previous 15 minutes for records out of order, totalling 30 minutes
+    - The previous 15 minutes for records out of order, totaling 30 minutes
 - **Commit Log:** Persistence is achieved using a commit log at the base, ensuring durability of data on disk.
 - **Write-Ahead Log (WAL):** In-memory segments are managed using a write-ahead log, providing durability and recovery in case of crashes or failures.

-### What's in the roadmap
+### What's in the road map

 - Duplicate points policy
 - CRC32 of records for data integrity